 It’s easy to spend more than a day in the Louvre, so with only a one day visit to Paris having a plan to make the most of your visit to the Louvre is key.
 Study your guidebook well (there are some good choices available at the end of this post) and then grab an English language Information Guide at the information desk under the Pyramid.
 You will need to check your bag if it is larger than a small handbag/purse.

-Most visitors will spend about 2hours on a basic tour of the Louvre.
+Most visitors will spend about 2hours on a basic tour of the Louvre regardless of whether you are on a 1 day Paris itinerary or are staying longer.
 Adjust your time according to your level of interest (or the weather).
 Allow a little extra time if you choose to eat in one of the museum cafés or shop at the Louvre shop.

 Leave the Louvre via the Pyramid exit and cross the road to enter the Tuileries garden.
 The Tuileries is a perfect spot to do some people watching and enjoy a little picnic late lunch or afternoon tea (choose something to take away from one of the Louvre cafés or buy something sweet across the road at Angelina’s on rue de Rivoli.

 From the Tuileries it’s a short Metro trip to the Trocadero to enjoy the views of the Eiffel Tower before you go up.
 Again, avoid the worst of the queues by purchasing a skip the queue ticket.Get Eiffel Tower skip the queue tickets now

 What to buy on a one day visit to Paris

 Unless you take my Paris one day tour shopping itinerary below, you won’t have much opportunity for shopping on this itinerary unfortunately.
 While there are plenty of souvenir shops and stands at all the places on my itinerary, I’m suggesting you pass on them.
 Instead, the Louvre has a lovely shop with a range of goods from a Euro or so up to thousands of Euros for some of the very special pieces.